1953: No US Coup in Iran – We Ally Instead

 The first postwar coup the US instigated against another country, in 1953 in Iran, is particularly helpful for seeing how the clandestine arms of our political system work.
 It was the first big foreign operation for the newly created CIA, founded in 1947.
 We were so new in our attempts at social engineering then that most of the story eventually got out in the open, so we can look at it with transparent hindsight today, and find useful lessons for our future.

 In 1951, Iran’s parliament elected a powerful, Western-oriented nationalist and populist, Mohammed Mossadegh.
 He was such an exceptional character for his age, and had so much promise to improve conditions in the Middle East, that Time Magazine chose him as Man of the Year in 1951, a well-deserved honor.
-He worked constantly to increasing the power and plight of his people, and improve the abysmal living conditions in Iran.
+Like any good leader, his focus was on modernizing and educating his country, and improving the abysmal living conditions for the vast majority in Iran.

-Mossadeghs populism pitted him against the declining power of Iran’s royal family, headed at the time by the Shah Reza Pahlavi, and the ascending power of the British multinationals that had essentially captured Iran’s oil a few decades earlier.
+Mossadegh’s populism pitted him against the declining power of Iran’s royal family, headed at the time by the Shah Reza Pahlavi, and the ascending power of the British multinationals that had captured Iran’s oil assets a few decades earlier.
 British entrepreneurs had developed and sold Iranian oil since 1909.
 Though they ostensibly offered 16% of the proceeds to Iran, the books were not auditable by Iranians, so nationals had no way of knowing what was going on.
 Iranians were largely ignorant of technical matters when the first development occurred, and the British assumed that ignorance gave them a free hand.
-The contracts were put in place in 1923 by the Anglo-Persian Oil Company (APOC), a British multinational, and they had a 70 year term, presumably a long enough to drain the fields.
-Renegotiating those contracts over that crazy long time span was never an option, either in spirit or in letter of the law.
-It is an irony of history that a young Winston Churchill worked as as a paid consultant on that original deal, lobbying the British government in the 1920s to give APOC exclusive rights to Persian oil.
+The contracts were put in place in 1923 by the Anglo-Persian Oil Company (APOC), a British multinational, and they had a 70 year term, far too long to be reasonable, and presumably a long enough to drain the fields.
+Renegotiating those contracts over that ridiculously long time span was never an option for Iran, either in spirit or in letter of the law.
+It is an irony of history that a young Winston Churchill worked as as a paid consultant on that original and obviously exploitative deal, lobbying the British government in the 1920s to give APOC exclusive rights to Persian oil.

 Churchill took his “Iran problem” to the UN Security Council, but Mossadegh took the shrewd and unexpected step of flying personally to the UN in New York in 1951 to plead his case.
 He also toured the East Coast on that trip, met President Truman, and Supreme Court Justice William Douglas, then stopped in Cairo, Egypt on his way home, where he was greeted by millions of supporters.
 He cut an impressive figure with his message of fairer development, and the security council punted on supporting the Brits.
 On a mix of legal and moral grounds, they wouldn’t give Britain a resolution to denationalize.
 Churchill then sued Iran in the World Court, but again, Mossadegh flew to Europe to make his case, and he won there as well.
 Moving on to other tactics, the British embassy in Iran then started to buy off parliament members to build an anti-Mossadegh coalition and throw him out, but Mossadegh got wind of it and closed the embassy, sending the British diplomats home.

 Mossadegh’s cleverness left Churchill with few other options, so he turned to President Truman and asked him to help get Mossadegh out.
-Truman said no dice.
+Truman said no thanks, he was too ethical a character to get involved in such shenanigans.
 Truman instead appointed a diplomatic envoy, the respected entrepreneur Averill Harriman, who flew to Britain and Iran to try to broker a renegotiation of the oil deals.
 Neither side would shift their position after several meetings, and that’s all Truman would commit to do.
 He had no interest in meddling in Iran’s internal politics.

 Fortunately for Britain, but unfortunately for Iran’s future, Dwight Eisenhower came into office in Jan 1953, and he appointed two powerful brothers, John Foster Dulles as Secretary of State, and Alan Dulles as Director of the CIA.
 Churchill approached John Foster Dulles with his request that the Americans remove Mossadegh, and the Dulles brothers, far more sympathetic to plutocratic interests than Truman, sold the idea to Eisenhower.